-Is AI Dubbing the Future of Movie Watching in Mexico?
+Is AI Dubbing the Future of Movie Watching in Spanish?

 As the world becomes more interconnected, people are consuming content from different cultures and languages.
 In Mexico, where over 86% of the population regularly watches foreign language content, a new trend is emerging.
 This is a trend that challenges the traditional approach of using subtitles in foreign language content.
 It's the preference for AI dubbing over traditional subtitles.